Teaching your dog to fetch objects by name will not only impress others, but your pup will love spending time with you learning this new trick, too.

 See the past trick we featured from 101 Dog Tricks – “Teach Your Dog to Give Kisses.”
 The kisses can also be ‘nose taps,’ and it’s an adorable trick!

-Many thanks to Kyra Sundance for the trick instructions.
+Many thanks to Kyra Sundance for the trick instructions (this tip was originally posted in 2010).
 Learn more about Kyra at the link below.

 Thank you to cdixon on flickr for the photo of Grace.